Location

 The courtyard

-Apple, apricot, almond, plum, pear, cherry and Mirabelle plum trees have been planted in the courtyard, which forms a pleasant urban garden.
-It is equipped with an automatic watering system as well as lighting.
+Apple, apricot, almond, plum, pear, cherry and Mirabelle plum trees have been planted in the tree-filled courtyard.
+It is equipped with an automatic watering as well as lighting system.

 Our opinion